JoseVillalta/JoseVillalta.github.io/content/posts/rigth-a-lot.md

 The corporate-speak term we use at Amazon is the Leadership Principle of "Right A Lot"

 For me it's about having a scientific mindset, or more plainly, constantly wondering, "how does this work?"
-"Why are things working this way, instead of that way?" or my favority "What would happen if I dod this" but wondering and inquiring is not the whole thing, is actively working to disconfirm your beliefs.
+"Why are things working this way, instead of that way?" or my favority "What would happen if I do this" but wondering and inquiring is not the whole thing, is actively working to disconfirm your beliefs.
 It's about being open to the possibility that you might be wrong.
 I love that.